organicmaps/organicmaps.github.io/content/faq/bookmarks-03-import-android/index.md

 <img src="/faq/bookmarks-03-import-android/android-import-bookmarks.jpg" width="400px"/>

 Push "Import Bookmarks and tracks" button.
 Choose folder on your phone with KML/KMZ/GPX files.
-OrganicMaps will scan picked folder and import all bookmarks and tracks.
+Organic Maps will scan picked folder and import all bookmarks and tracks.